dpdk-vbng-cp/docker-compose-cp/README.md

 ```
 ## Dependencies

-Presently the Control plane is installed in an Ubuntu platform.
+Currently the control plane is installed on an Ubuntu platform.

-* Ubuntu 18.04 or higher
+* Ubuntu 18.04 or newer
 * python3
 * pip3

 ## Prerequisits

-Presently the Control plane is implemented in a Docker-compose environment.
-So to deploy the Control Plane we need some modules and packeges as the prerequisits for installing Control plane.
+Presently the control plane is implemented in a Docker-compose environment.
+So to deploy the control plane we need some modules and packeges as the prerequisits for installing the control plane.
-1. Require 'docker' and 'docker-compose'
+1. Install 'docker' and 'docker-compose'
 ```
 sudo apt update
 sudo apt install -y docker-compose docker.io python3-pip